 The application states that the program's full-time counselor will monitor maintenance and cleanliness of the facility.
-The Hearings Officer finds that with conditions that Applicant enact and enforce "house rules" and enter into a GNA, the general neighborhood cleanliness and appearance will be enhanced.
-The Hearings Officer finds Applicant's landscape plan will improve and enhance the neighborhood.
+The City Council finds that with conditions that Applicant enact and enforce "house rules," and work towards developing a GNA, the general neighborhood cleanliness and appearance will be enhanced.
+The City Council finds Applicant's landscape plan will improve and enhance the neighborhood.

-Robbins, an opponent to Applicant's application, argued that the proposed building would look different from all residential structures in the area with the exception of Bridge Meadows; another group living use in close proximity to the Subject Property.
+Robbins, an opponent to Applicant's application, argued that the proposed building would look different from all residential structures in the area with the exception of Bridge Meadows; another Group Living use in close proximity to the Subject Property.
 Robbins concluded that since the proposed building would look different than most residential structures in the area, Applicant's proposed use would not be compatible.

-The Hearings Officer takes note of the description of residences in the area (see the Site and Vicinity discussion earlier in this decision).
-The Hearings Officer finds it reasonable to consider, for the purpose of findings for Policy 4, a wider area than just N Dana between N Hunt and N Houghton.
+The City Council has considered the description of residences in the area (see the Site and Vicinity discussion earlier in this decision).
+The City Council finds it reasonable to consider, for the purpose of findings for Policy 4, a wider area than just N Dana between N Hunt and N Houghton.
 For example, north of the Subject Property are apartments (such as New Columbia, Trenton Terrace), the Charles Jordan Community Center, and the Rosa Parks School.
 In close proximity, on N Dana and N Wayland, are located "skinny houses."

-The Hearings Officer reviewed the architectural renderings of the proposed building.
-The Hearings Officer finds that the proposed building is somewhat larger than most single-family residences located in the area.
-However, the Hearings Officer also finds the proposed building is designed to break up the mass and visual perspective.
-While somewhat different than most existing single-family residences in the area, the Hearings Officer finds the proposed building is residential in style and is compatible with the neighborhood.
+The City Council reviewed the architectural renderings of the proposed building, and finds that the proposed building is somewhat larger than most single-family residences located in the area.
+However, the City Council also finds the proposed building is designed to break up the mass and visual perspective.
+While somewhat different than most existing single-family residences in the area, the City Council finds the proposed building is residential in style and is compatible with the neighborhood.

-The Hearings Officer finds Applicant's proposal to be consistent with PNP Policy 4.
+The City Council finds Applicant's proposal to be consistent with PNP Policy 4.